h-m0r1/BondXtract/README.md

    - **Search Range**: Automatically optimized based on your distance settings

 4. **Run Analysis**
-   - Click "Search Bonds)" to start the analysis
+   - Click "Search Bonds" to start the analysis
    - Monitor progress in real-time
    - Use "Stop Search" or press Esc to stop mid-process

 5. **Review Results**
-   - View discovered bonds in the results table
+   - View detected bonds in the results table
    - Each bond shows atom types, coordinates, distance, and bond classification
    - Download results as CSV for external analysis